 This idea possessed me, though looking back I had no evidence.
-She would say I was simply insecure, but I dared not tell her any of these suspicions before she passed away not long ago, and I certainly didn’t mention the lengths I went to in order to prevent it.
+She would say I was simply insecure, but I dared not tell her any of these suspicions before she passed away not long ago, and I certainly didn’t mention the lengths I went to in order to prevent her from leaving me.

 I had heard rumours of a man, a white man in a flat cap and shell suit.
 I’d heard tell of him from shamans and shady people alike.
 I had heard tell of him from paper boys and the woman who sold roti on the street corner on my way to school.

 The buildings were familiar, but wrong.
-Too many windows to fit in the walls.
-Doorways too large or too small.
+There were too many windows to fit in the walls.
+The doorways too large or too small.
 And all of them were lit as though it was dusk, even though it was the middle of the night.
-The chatter of the street behind me was gone, replaced by the kind of silence that drills into your eardrums, a silence somehow louder than any sound I had ever heard.
+The chatter of the street was gone, replaced by a kind of silence that drills into your eardrums, a silence somehow louder than any sound I had ever heard.

 And then it was pierced by the sharp yap of a dog.

 Its tail wagged so fast that at first I didn’t notice that it was not one tail, but many, thin and splitting.
 It barked, jaws hinged too far back, red tongue lolling over serrated teeth so white they glowed in the murky half light.

-It barked again, and I knew to follow.
+The dog barked again, and I knew to follow.

 A man in a flat cap and shell suit sat at a small table with his feet on upturned box.

-I continued to see my girlfriend in secret, now certain she would not leave me.
-When the time came for her to marry her politician’s son, I found myself saying the strangest thing, without intending it.
-I told her to do it.
-To leave me and marry him.
-I cursed myself for having been so foolish, despaired in the months up to the wedding, and wept all through the night, to be woken the next morning by a knock on the door.
+She was upset, she wept and wept, but I insisted and I don’t know why and the moment she was gone I cursed myself for having been so foolish, despaired in the months up to the wedding, and wept all through the night, only to be woken the next morning by a knock on the door.